masud90/convertxlsform/README.md

 # convertxlsform

-**convertxlsform** is an R package that converts XLSForm questionnaires—commonly used in ODK (Open Data Kit) surveys—into neatly formatted Microsoft Word documents.
+**convertxlsform** is an R package that converts [XLSForm questionnaires](https://xlsform.org/en/)—commonly used in [Open Data Kit (ODK)](https://opendatakit.org/software/) surveys—into neatly formatted Microsoft Word documents.
+This package was tested using [KoboToolbox](https://www.kobotoolbox.org/), but should ideally work for most XLSForm based survey platforms.
 The package supports multiple languages (if language-specific columns are present) and applies several formatting options, such as:

 - Prefixing required questions with an asterisk (*)
 - Formatting group/repeat sections with clear headers